Skip to content

 Embedding MDX Snippets with ArdoBareContent

 When you import an .mdx file into a .tsx route, it normally renders inside the full Content wrapper (article, header, footer, navigation).
-To embed it as a plain content snippet, wrap it in ArdoBareContent:
+This is useful for full pages, but snippets usually need to render without that page chrome.
+To embed an imported MDX file as a plain content snippet in TSX, wrap it in ArdoBareContent:

 import { ArdoBareContent } from "ardo/ui"